Theodóra Thoroddsen: Career

 Theodóra was an active participant in Reykjavík's cultural, literary, and political scenes.
 She was particularly involved in matters concerning women's rights and in promoting women's participation in cultural and literary life.
 She was a member of the Reykjavík Women's Reading Association and published her first works (poems, stories, and essays) in the association's handwritten periodical Mánaðarritið.

 As a poet, Theodóra is best known for her Þulur, a collection of verses some of which first appeared in the journal Skírnir in 1914 along with a short preface.
 They were later published in 1916 in an edition that included illustrations by her nephew Guðmundur Thorsteinsson (Muggur), and in another expanded edition in 1938, with illustrations by both Muggur and Sigurður S. Thoroddsen.
 The latter edition has been reprinted numerous times since.
 In her work, together with the work of fellow Icelandic poets Ólöf Sigurðardóttir and Unnur Benediktsdóttir Bjarklind, Theodóra helped to develop and popularize a new form of þulur derived from older traditions of "oral litany characterized by fantasy, rhapsodic structure, and fragments of nursery rhymes and other kinds of folk poetry."
 She published other kinds of poetry in numerous Icelandic periodicals and was also one of the first Icelandic poets to experiment with prose poetry.

 In addition to her poetry, Theodóra's short story collection Eins og gengur was published in 1920.
 Her folktale collection, Islandsk folketru, was published in Oslo in 1924 as a part of Fredrik Paasche's Islandske Småskrifter series.
 Theodóra translated numerous stories and folktales from Norwegian and Faroese.
 She was also the subject of drawing by Swedish artist Siri Derkert, which is now a part of Moderna Museet's permanent collection in Stockholm.

 Family

 Among Theodóra and Skúli's 13 children were poet Jón Thoroddsen, the namesake of Skúli's poet and novelist father, engineer and politician Sigurður S. Thoroddsen, and physician and politician Katrín Thoroddsen.
-Among their great-grandchildren is Katrín Jakobsdóttir, the current Prime Minister of Iceland.
+Among their great-grandchildren is Katrín Jakobsdóttir, the former Prime Minister of Iceland.